arianvp/slog-journal/README.md

 log.Info("Hello, world!", slog.Group("HTTP", "METHOD", "put", "URL", "http://example.com"))
 ```

-> [!CAUTION]
-> This is pre-release software.
-No releases have been tagged yet.

 ### Make sure your logs are compatible with the journal

 When using third-party slog libraries, you do not have control over the attributes that are passed to the logger.